DHTMLX/docs-todolist/docs/api/events/expandtask_event.md

 ### Description

-@short: fires when expanding a task
+@short: Fires when expanding a task

 ### Usage